 Verbal consent is not a defense.
 It does not matter if the victim instigated the sexual activity or was consenting to it.
 Underage people may not legally consent to sexual contact.

-Mistake of age (which is a type of “mistake of fact”) is also not a defense: It makes no difference if the victim lied about being 17 or looked like an adult.
-Statutory rape is a strict liability crime and can be sustained even if the defendant believed the other person was of age.
+Mistake of age (a type of “mistake of fact”) is also not a defense: It makes no difference if the victim lied about being 17 or looked like an adult.
+Statutory rape is a strict liability crime and can be sustained even if the defendant believes the other person is of age.

 Sexual assault on a child (CRS 18-3-405) is similar to statutory rape.
 But it does not require sexual penetration.
 Instead, it requires knowingly subjecting a child to “any sexual contact” if:

 - The victim is less than 15 years old, and

-- The defendant is at least 4 years older than the victim
+- The defendant is at least four years older than the victim

 Sexual assault of a child is typically a class 4 felony.
 But it becomes a class 3 felony if the defendant used either: